 - Keep Circulating the Tapes: Until around 2010, only two episodes circulated fall 1985 (repeated July 1, 1986) and the 1987 Tournament of Champions final.
 An 11-minute compilation of a 1979 show (week of November 1923) surfaced in April 2011, while several additional episodes surfaced by the end of the decade, all of them home recordings.
 Hundreds of studio masters were found in early 2022, and they are currently being uploaded to the subscription video-on-demand platform BonusRound.ca.

-No Budget: The show was ridiculed by outsiders (well, specifically, Americans, given that cities like Buffalo could pick up stations from Toronto and the surrounding area) for how cheap the prizes were.
+- No Budget: The show was ridiculed by outsiders (particularly Americans; you can pick up stations from the Toronto area from Buffalo) for how cheap the prizes were.
 Seriously, the consolation prize for losing the Bonus Round was $10.
 Only if you made it to the yearly Tournament Of Champions could you have an opportunity to win something half-decent, such as a car or trip.